MakeSchool-Tutorials/web-7-react-redux-tetris-app/P01-Grid-Square/content.md

 # Why Use Components

 React uses a component based architecture.
 Everything you see rendered in the browser is a component.

 Breaking components down into smaller and more granular components is usually the best strategy with React.
 While you could make the game from a single Game Component.
-A better strategy would be to make Game Component from Grid Component that is made of GridSquare Components.
+A better strategy would be to make a game from many components that all fit together like Lego brocks to form the final game.

 Each component will require CSS styles.
 The components used in this project will not have much use in other projects.
 They are too specialized.
 This makes keeping all of the styles in a single stylesheet more convenient.

 # Make the GridSquare Component